binocarlos/powerstrip-debug/README.md

 powerstrip-debug
 ================

-A [Powerstrip](https://github.com/ClusterHQ/powerstrip) plugin that logs requests to stdout as does nothing else.
+A [Powerstrip](https://github.com/ClusterHQ/powerstrip) adapter that logs requests to stdout.

 ## install